VarishtRaheja/cool-FX/README.md

 # cool-FX
 #Branch: Python Applications
-Certain python projects I hav eundertaken to increase my skills and knowledge in python.
+Certain python projects I have undertaken to increase my skills and knowledge in python.